ghelanikirtan/Training-Tasks---SculptSoft/16JUNE2025/README.md

 - Deep Learning [Neural Networks]:
   - Artificial Neural Network.
-  - Convolutional Neural Network.
+  - Convolutional Neural Network. [continued on 17th June 2025]
-  - Recurrent Neural Network.
+  - Recurrent Neural Network. [continued on 17th June 2025]

 # TASKS:

-- Perform some practical on the above by applying these learnings on the previous' **News Classification** dataset.
+- Perform some practical on the above by applying these learnings on the previous' **News Classification** dataset. [continued on 17th June 2025]